 Lovely in limbs, and lovely in eyes not His

 To the Father through the features of men’s faces.

 I can hardly contain myself when I read those words.
 Though once limited to only the space that He could occupy as a man, Christ now plays in ten thousand places, through lives of those who have been born again.
-He now walks and sees through limbs and eyes that are not His, but ours.
+He now walks on limbs and sees through eyes that are not His, but ours.
 He is seen each day, all around the world in the faces of men and women and boys and girls whose lives have been redeemed by His blood and then filled with His Spirit.

 The advantage of which Jesus spoke in John 16, was that His Spirit would go forth to the uttermost parts of the earth in the lives of countless millions of individuals who have surrendered their lives to the Lord of Lords and the King of Kings, Jesus Christ, Savior of the world.